What is abiraterone?

 There is evidence that some men may benefit from having abiraterone when they are first diagnosed with advanced prostate cancer.
 You may hear this called hormone-sensitive prostate cancer, as the cancer is likely to respond to standard hormone therapy.

-In Scotland and Wales, abiraterone is available as a first treatment if you have localised or locally advanced prostate cancer that has a high risk of spreading.
+In Wales, abiraterone is only available as a first treatment option if you have localised or locally advanced prostate cancer that has a high risk of spreading.

-In England and Northern Ireland, abiraterone isn’t currently available for these men as a first treatment option.
+In Northern Ireland, abiraterone isn’t currently available as a first treatment option for localised, locally advanced or advanced prostate cancer.

 If you have just been diagnosed with localised, locally advanced, or advanced prostate cancer your doctor will talk to you about your treatment options.